codepath/android_guides/Gestures-and-Touch-Events.md

 The events associated with other pointers usually start with `MotionEvent.ACTION_POINTER_xxxx` such as  `MotionEvent.ACTION_POINTER_DOWN` and `MotionEvent.ACTION_POINTER_UP`.
 The `getPointerCount()` on the MotionEvent can be used to determine how many pointers are active in this touch sequence.

-See the [official Android documentation](http://developer.android.com/training/gestures/multi.html) and this [blog post](http://android-developers.blogspot.com/2010/06/making-sense-of-multitouch.html) for more details about how multi-touch events work.

 ## Gesture Detectors

 Within an `onTouch` event, we can then use a [GestureDetector](http://developer.android.com/reference/android/view/GestureDetector.html) to understand gestures based on a series of motion events.
 Gestures are often used for user interactions within an app.
 Let's take a look at how to implement common gestures.